SethCram/book-club/README.md

 ## Deployment Notes

+The Deployment Instructions assume the project is being deployed onto AWS.
+The only changes necessary to deploy it elsewhere is to ensure port 80 is open to HTTP traffic and port 443 to HTTPS traffic.

 ### Deployment Instructions
 1. Launch a new EC2 instance on AWS:
     1. Select Ubuntu as the OS image